Monday, January 21, 2008

 Perception of quality: Appearance

-In one survey of consumer attitudes towards fresh fruits and vegetables, 96% if the respondents cited ripeness and freshness as important selections criteria, while an equal percentage cited “taste”.
+In one survey of consumer attitudes towards fresh fruits and vegetables, 96% of the respondents cited ripeness and freshness as important selections criteria, while an equal percentage cited “taste”.
 In addition, 94% indicate d the importance of appearance and conditions, while 66% used nutritive value and 63% used price as a guide.
 Two factors enters into the purchase decision of fresh produce

 1. Competition of different items on display shelf.